rquinones93/Chirper/UI_UX/COMP_ANALYSIS.md

 ### **Observation**
 - When clicking on a post it is clicked into four parts
   - Main poster, Comments, Text input for user to comment, and the actual post itself

+## KEY OBSERVATIONS
+Exploring and Discovering is integral to the social media experience, so platforms make the explore page very accessible.